 I was also amazed about how emotional it was for us.

 Birth is beautiful and perfect.
 Especially when you give birth without unnecessary interference.

 It is the most powerful thing I’ve ever done—birthing on my own.

 Brogan Metcalf is a stay-at-home mom of two.
 Her passion is to educate people using self-love to better their health and their minds in order to create a better future for their children and themselves.
 She has a degree in liberal arts from Sussex County Community College in New Jersey.
 She is a certified personal trainer as well as a reiki teacher/master.

-Have you had a free birth?
+Did you had a free birth?
 Would you have a free birth?
 Share your birth story with us in the comment section below!
-And please contact Jennifer Margulis if you would like to share your home birth, outdoor birth, or unassisted birth story on this site.
+And please contact our team if you’d like to submit a home birth, outdoor birth, or unassisted birth story for consideration of publication on this site.

 Published: April 13, 2017